Skip to main content

 Biography

-Dr. Wadhera has mentored more than 40 junior investigators, many of who have secured competitive career development awards and launched successful academic career across the country.
+Dr. Wadhera has served as the primary research mentor for more than 40 junior investigators - including junior faculty, postdoctoral fellows, residents, and medical students - who have collectively first-authored >100 publications under his mentorship, secured competitive career development awards, and launched successful academic careers across the country.
+He currently serves as the primary research mentor for more than 12 trainees at the Smith Center.
 His contributions to mentorship have been recognized with the Harvard Medical School Excellence in Mentoring Award.
-He is also an elected member of the American Society of Clinical Investigation (ASCI).
-Beyond his scholarly contributions, He holds influential leadership roles, serving on national expert advisory panels for the Institute for Clinical and Economic Review (ICER), the National Committee of Quality Assurance, and as an Associate Editor for the Journal of American College of Cardiology (JACC).
+Beyond his scholarly contributions, Dr. Wadhera holds influential leadership roles, serving on national expert advisory panels for the Institute for Clinical and Economic Review (ICER) and National Committee of Quality Assurance, Technical Expert Panels for national quality measures convened by CMS, and as an Associate Editor for the Journal of American College of Cardiology (JACC).

 Dr. Wadhera received his M.D. from the Mayo Clinic School of Medicine as well as a Masters (M.Phil.) in Public Health as a Gates Cambridge Scholar from the University of Cambridge.
 He completed both his Internal Medicine Residency and Cardiovascular Medicine Fellowship at Brigham & Women’s Hospital and Harvard Medical School, where he received the Harvard Medical School Resident Teaching Excellence Award.
 During this time, he also received a Master’s in Public Policy (M.P.P.) as a Jerome H. Grossman Fellow at the Harvard Kennedy School of Government.